 Today our hike took us from St. Remy to the town of Maussane.

 This hike was along much gentler terrain.
 Although we climbed some steep tracks of the Alpilles mountains, the paths went through brush and past fragrant wildflowers, with open views to the mountains and flatlands below.
 The trails were mainly dirt paths and country roads.

 At the beginning of our hike we went by a small lake with an aqueduct.
 A dam was placed on this lake in Roman times to regulate the water flow into Glanum (mentioned above).

-Further in the hike we walked by groves of olive trees.
-This is France’s largest olive growing appellation and the olive oil is made under the protective label of Huile d’Olives des Baux de Provence.
+Further in the hike we frequently walked by olive groves full of trees.
+This is France’s largest olive growing appellation, and the olive oil is made under the protective label of Huile d’Olives des Baux de Provence.